Isilin/Filedepot/README.txt

    *** PLEASE read carefully and create the required diretories (folders) and rename the files as noted below ***

-   *** One of the changes with version 2 of the libraries module appears that it now requires you to create separate folders under sites/all/libraries for each library file with the folder name the same as the library file.
+   2.1) You need to create separate folders under sites/all/libraries for each new library with the folder name the same as the library file.

+   2.2) Folder names and filenames are all in lowercase

-   *** Assuming your libraries folder exists at sites/all/libraries, create two directories below the sites/all/libraries folder:
+   2.3) Assuming your libraries folder exists at sites/all/libraries, create two directories below the sites/all/libraries folder:
          - sites/all/libraries/html_encoder
          - sites/all/libraries/jquery.blockui

-   The following javascript files then need to be retrieved and saved to their respective folders under the sites/all/libraries folder.
+   2.4) The following javascript files then need to be retrieved and saved to their respective folders under the sites/all/libraries folder.
         > http://www.strictly-software.com/scripts/downloads/encoder.js  - SAVE FILE as: html_encoder/html_encoder.js
         > http://jquery.malsup.com/block/#download  - SAVE FILE as jquery.blockui/jquery.blockui.js

 3) Check that your site has the Private file system path setup.
    Filedepot uses the private file system for it's file repository and is required.